 From that point, the committee decided to broaden the focus of the tribute to include other American victims of terrorism, starting with the U.S. Marines killed in the embassy bombings in Beirut and culminating in those lost on 9/11.

 The process of creating the memorial was "very affecting," Giannotti says, and he's proud to have helped bring it to life.
-Although he's worked on other tributes to firefighters and rescue workers, and even a dinosaur, there's nothing else in his resume quite like it.
+Although he's worked on other tributes to firefighters and rescue workers, , there's nothing else in his resume quite like it.

 The Victims of Terrorism Memorial commemorates those Camden County residents lost in the following tragedies: